LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 * **camchain-%BAGNAME%.yaml**: Results in YAML format.
 This file can be used as an input for the camera-imu calibrator.
 Please check the format on the [YAML formats](yaml-formats) page.

 ###4) Optional live validation (ROS only)
-If your sensor provides live data on ROS topics the validator tool can be used to verify the calibration.
-Please refer to the [Calibration validator](calibration-validator) page on how to use this tool.
+If your sensor is ROS-enabled you can use the validator tool to verify the calibration on live data.
+Please refer to the [Calibration validator](calibration-validator) page on how to do that.

 ##An example run using a sample dataset
 Download the sample dataset from the [Downloads](downloads) page and extract it.
 The archive will contain the bag and the calibration target configuration file.